-- 1 Identify your SDLC workstation to the network gateway. - 2 Log on to the IBM Global Network, identify yourself, and select Expedite/Direct.
+- I Identify your SDLC workstation to the network gateway. - 2 Log on to the network, identify yourself, and select Expedite/Direct.

 The SDLC connection to Expedite/Direct can be made only with workstations that do not require the secondary logical unit (SLU) to be able to send end brackets.
 Some workstations require SLU end brackets and, therefore, cannot be used for making an SDLC connection through Expedite/Direct.